Amidst the Alaskan Brown Bear

 The bears of Pack Creek are wild animals and do not follow a predictable schedule.
 It is recommended that visitors allow themselves as much time as possible.
 The longer your stay, the more likely you are to see bears, the better photos you'll get and the more rewarding your experience will be.

 Camping is permitted on nearby Windfall Island as well as on Swan Island and in Windfall Harbor.
-Camping is not permitted in the Pack Creek bear Viewing Area to give the bears time when people are not present.
+Camping is not permitted in the Pack Creek Bear Viewing Area to give the bears time when people are not present.
 No permit is required for overnight camping outside the Pack Creek Bear Viewing Area, but watercraft transportation is required to leave Pack Creek at the end of the day and travel to your camp.
-There are kayaks on Windfall island that can be rented from Above and Beyond Alaska prior to your trip.
-Remember: hang your food high and/or use a bear-resistant container.
+There are kayaks on Windfall Island that can be rented from Alaska Boat & Kayak before your trip.
+Remember that you are camping in bear country and you must hang your food high and/or use a bear-resistant container.
+We ask that you utilize Leave No Trace practices during your stay to minimize the impact of your trip.

 Pack Creek Fees: